SA7BNT/RadioHeatmap/README.md

     24h survey of the entire spectrum covered by the RTL-SDR:<br>
     `rtl_power -f 24M:1700M:1M -i 100 -g 50 -e 24h data.csv`

-    Survey of the upper 19 MHz Airband for one hour.
+    Survey of the upper 19 MHz airband for one hour.
 This can be used to find active air traffic control channels. <br>
     `rtl_power -f 118M:140M:8k -i 10 -g 50 1h airband.csv`

 3. Process data and create heatmap: <br>